2022 Odlum Brown Vancouver Open

-The 2022 Odlum Brown Vancouver Open was a professional tennis tournament played on outdoor hard courts.
-It was the fifteenth edition of the men's event and eighteenth of the women's, which are also part of the 2022 ATP Challenger Tour and the 2022 WTA 125 tournaments respectively.
+The 2022 Odlum Brown Vancouver Open was a professional tennis tournament played on outdoor hardcourts.
+It was the fifteenth edition of the men's event and eighteenth of the women's, which were also part of the 2022 ATP Challenger 125 and the 2022 WTA 125 tournaments respectively.
 It was also the first edition of the women's event as a WTA 125 after being upgraded from the ITF 100K tournament.
 It took place in Vancouver, Canada between 14 and 21 August 2022.
 The tournament could not be staged in 2020 and 2021 due to the COVID-19 pandemic.